cjcarrick/colorxf/README.md

 Options:
     -e, --extract          Only output colors, each on a new line.
     -m, --mix              Mix with another color.
 See MIXES for details.
-    -E, --extract-pretty   Only output colors, with rich information about each color. -o is ignored.
+    -E, --extract-pretty   Only output colors, with rich information about each color.
+OUTPUT is ignored.
     -h, --help             Print help and exit.
-    -o, --output           Specify output format.
-See OUTPUT for more information.
     -v, --version          Print version and exit.

 OUTPUT can be any string, with these special sequences: